SoftHu/tos_avg/En/Oda.md

 I was just about to visit Miss Ama's store!
 Musashi brought some fabric from outside recently, and I've asked her to make a few dresses for me.
-Oh, the print on that fabric is so cute...
+Oh, the print on the fabric is adorable...
-Miss Ama said it'd be perfect for a pettiskirt.
+Miss Ama said it'd be perfect for a petticoat.
 I'm tingling with excitement!]
 Start -->1730233993071725[<b>Speaker 👉 Yui:</b>